 Oswegoland Park District dance instructors have extensive training in many forms of dance.
-Many have gone through our Assistant Training Program to become lead instructors.
+Some have been a part of A Step Above Dance Company and have voluntarily assisted dance classes before becoming lead instructors.

-Rachel Moffett is a preschool dance and pre ballet instructor.
-Previously, she has taught jazz, pom, and hip hop to dancers at various ages and levels.
+Rachel Moffett teaches various ages and styles.
+She previously assisted Believe, and currently leads Dream as a part of the A Step Above Dance Co. instructional team.
 Rachel attended Oakland University and Macomb Community College, where she was a member of the show choir, The Macombers.
 Her dance training began in elementary school and has continued since then.
 She has studied styles varying from ballet to ballroom to hip hop.
 Rachel believes that you are never too old or too young to begin to dance.
 To her, dance is a fun way to be active and to express yourself in ways that you never expected.

 Sheila Paulino is a ballet, ballroom, swing, Latin, and wedding dance instructor teaching various ages and levels.
 She has been teaching at the Park District since 2014.
 In 2005, she received her professional certification with DVIDA in ballroom and Latin dance and re-certifies every year.
 Her ballroom and Latin dance students have received numerous awards in multiple competitions.
 Sheila enjoys taking the pressure off brides and grooms on their big day and strongly believes anyone can dance.